Calendar Application Redesign

 Competitive Analysis

-I conducted a competitive analysis to review other similar web experiences, focusing on a few questions:
+I conducted a competitive analysis to review similar web experiences, focusing on these questions:

 • How do they appeal to different types of communities?